 -----there was a representative from the HSE and the Department of Health-----

-Are you raising a point of order?
-You are not.
+Is the Senator raising a point of order?
+She is not.

 -----on the board and they were not reporting back to the Minister.
 That is the question.

-You cannot correct the Leader when he is responding.
-You are out of order.
+The Senator cannot correct the Leader when he is responding.
+She is out of order.

 He is misleading the people again.